Medical Assistant Program

 Accreditation

-Based on the Annual Report, the Iowa Central Medical Assistant Diploma Program has exceeded all Medical Assisting Education Review Board (MAERB) established thresholds for outcome assessment in medical assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) for enrollment, retention, graduation, graduate and employer satisfaction, job placement, and credentialing exam outcomes during the most recent reporting time-frame.
-93% of students who graduated from the program in 2020 passed the national CMA (AAMA) certification examination.
+The Iowa Central Community College Medical Assistant Diploma Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org.) upon the recommendation of Medical Assisting Education Review Board (www.maerb.org).
+According to the Annual Report, the Iowa Central Medical Assistant Diploma Program has surpassed all thresholds established by the Medical Assisting Education Review Board (MAERB) for outcome assessment in medical assisting programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+This includes exceeding benchmarks for enrollment, retention, graduation rates, graduate and employer satisfaction, job placement, and credentialing exam outcomes during the most recent reporting period.
+This outcome is from the 2024 Annual Report Form: The 5-year average for exam passage rate for years 2019-2023 is 95%.
+This outcome demonstrates the program's commitment to academic excellence and preparing students for success in their careers.

 Potential Careers